-I was confused to say the least but I prayed that God would make it clear to me if Kieren was His gift to me.
-I remember telling God that he had to give me 10 clear signs and they needed to be specific – like Kieren was to ring me at 10pm on Tuesday night, another was Kieren was to bring me a bouquet of lilies and he was to take me on a weekend away break with no ulterior motive at some point.
-I also said that if Kieren loved me, it was to love me for me and not for my body – therefore Kieren was happy to wait until marriage to have sex.
+I was confused to say the least, but I prayed that God would make it clear to me if Kieren was His gift to me.
+I remember telling God that He had to give me ten clear signs, and they needed to be specific – like Kieren was to ring me at 10pm on Tuesday night.
+Another was Kieren was to bring me a bouquet of lilies.
+He was also to take me on a weekend-away break with no ulterior motive.
+I also said that if Kieren loved me, it was to love me for me, and not for my body – therefore Kieren had to be happy to wait until marriage to have sex.

 Kieren texted me later that week, to say that he saw a future with me and was sorry for not being in contact before.